What do Freight Forwarders do?

 Freight forwarders use computer systems to arrange the best means of transport, taking into account the type of goods and the customers’ delivery requirements.
 They use the services of shipping lines, airlines and road and rail freight operators.

 In some cases, the freight forwarding company itself provides the service.

 Companies vary in size and type, from those operating on a national and international basis to smaller, more specialized firms.

 Once you hire a freight forwarder, they will arrange for space with carriers, verify insurance coverage, complete documentation, and help with packaging.

 A freight forwarder charges a flat fee for their services.
 In addition, they handle payment for document processing, carrier costs, and other miscellaneous expenses.
-All charges should be included in your freight quote, so make sure your freight forwarder itemizes your invoice.

 What are the freight forwarding services offered:

 - investigating and planning the most appropriate route for a shipment, taking account of the perishable or hazardous nature of the goods, cost, transit time and security;

 - arranging appropriate packing, taking account of climate, terrain, weight, nature of goods and cost, and the delivery and warehousing of goods at their final destination;

 - obtaining, checking and preparing documentation to meet customs and insurance requirements, packing specifications, and compliance with other countries’ regulations.